Saltfleet to Gibraltar Point Strategy Enhancing the Lincolnshire Coast

 For safety reasons, when work is taking place, sections of the beach will be closed to the public for short periods of time.
 We will only close the sections of the beach we are working in.
 Please observe beach closure signs, be careful with children, exercise caution with dogs and keep pets on a lead.

-Throughout the Saltfleet to Gibraltar Point beach management programme, our contractor Van Oord are also carrying out some asset refurbishment work, surveys and investigation work.
+Throughout the Saltfleet to Gibraltar Point beach management programme, our contractor Van Oord will also be carrying out some asset refurbishment work, surveys and investigation work.

 Where is the project area?